DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_I.md

 In order to access a notebook that you created in a separate directory, follow these steps:

 1. Open a regular notebook
-2. Click on the Jupyter icon
+2. Click on the Jupyter icon:

    ![Jupyter icon](./images/7dKkSFiTPXxbYtW.png "Jupyter icon")

 3. Once you click on the Jupyter icon, a directory browser with the content of the persistent disk is displayed:

    ![directory browser](./images/9yYburvcrR6Mqfx.png "directory browser")

 4. In this example, the directory containing private notebooks was created with the name `no-sync` (you can choose your own name)
 5. When you click at your directory containing private notebooks, the directory contents are displayed:

    ![directory contents](./images/BTTwgto43XxDVKV.png "directory contents")

 6. Click on the notebook you want to edit and it opens another browser tab displaying the Jupyter notebook.